You've taken drone training courses and passed a written exam. A final clearance is needed for Advanced Operations Certification.

 • Provide passed-exam results confirmation and government issued Photo ID

-• Bring current Canadian aviation documents such as current VNC, VTA and CFS
+• Bring current Canadian aeronautical documents such as current VNC, VTA and CFS

 • Provide proof of aircraft manual on hand and aircraft registration